-Think hand gliding.
+Think flying off a cliff.
 Think Rio.

 Running off a ramp 600m above sea level, cruising over the world’s largest city-forest, descending over the Atlantic Ocean and finally landing on the beach is a wild ride for any adrenalin junkie (and that’s an understatement).
 With the wind in your hair and the sun on your shoulders this is probably the best way to literally get a bird’s eye view of the beaches, mountains, rainforest, favelas and the city.
 Priced at a steep 200 USD per flight (5-10 minutes), this is a once in a lifetime opportunity (at least for the financially challenged) to fly.
 And taste real freedom.

 Something that people might forget to mention about Rio is how old it is.
 Beautiful buildings, remnants of Portuguese architecture are splashed across the city.
 They stand in start contrast to the modern day skyscrapers that threaten to take over.
 A walk through the centre of the city drives home the fact that Rio wasn’t built in a day (couldn’t resist) and was actually founded in the 16th Century.